Octagon-simon/octaValidate/README.md

 What if you want to define more validation rules?

-All you need to do is to create an object with your validation rule, regular expression and error text, then invoke the method **moreCustomRules()**.
+All you need to do is to create an object with your validation rule, regular expression and error text separated by a comma, then invoke the method **moreCustomRules()**.

 ```javascript
 //EMAIL AND URL VALIDATION RULES